hgwood/blox86/README.md

 This is especially important in player interactions.
 When the ball is above the edge of the player and the ball's next position is not 'inside' the player, the ball *will* go through and the player will lose, as shown in figure 3.

+Figure 3: player is surprised by the collision system!

 ```
 -------
 | 1   |